YesselmanLab/python_tutorials/README.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```
+To exit, simply type in
+`>>>exit()`
+and hit enter.
+If nothing happens, this is likely because your computer does not know where python is located.
+This is a more common issue on Windows platforms and some common work arounds can be found [here](https://www.pythoncentral.io/add-python-to-path-python-is-not-recognized-as-an-internal-or-external-command/).
+Help for Mac users can also be found [here](https://docs.python-guide.org/starting/install3/osx/).

+#### Setting up Pycharm
+The Yesselman Group's integrated development environment (IDE) of choice is PyCharm, which is developed by JetBrains.
+As students, you are eligible for an educational license to use the professional version, which you can apply for [here](https://www.jetbrains.com/community/education/#students).
+While waiting for your license, you can download the [PyCharm community edition](https://www.jetbrains.com/pycharm/download/#section=mac).
+Click on the aforementioned link, select your platform and you can download the Community version immediately!

 ### lesson1 : What is Python?, How Python Works, Hello World and Intro to Variables
 ### lesson2 : Native types in Python, If statements